Paw Patrol: Merchandise

 On May 18, 2014, Spin Master introduced a toy line based on the television series at Toys "R" Us locations across Canada.
 The line was not distributed to international markets until June 22 of the same year.
 Dion Vlachos was in charge of the U.S. product launch.

-PAW Patrol has since become one of Spin Master's most profitable brands.
-Analysts for the National Bank of Canada reported that toys and games based on the show accounted for approximately $245 million U.S. (or 25 per cent) of Spin Master's gross product sales for 2015.
-Spin Master chairman Anton Rabie noted in August 2016 that the "continuing strength" of PAW Patrol toys, in addition to new acquisitions and movie licenses, made up 40.5 per cent of the firm's second-quarter revenue.
+Paw Patrol has since become one of Spin Master's most profitable brands.
+Analysts for the National Bank of Canada reported that toys and games based on the show accounted for approximately $245 million U.S. (or 25 percent) of Spin Master's gross product sales for 2015.
+Spin Master chairman Anton Rabie noted in August 2016 that the "continuing strength" of Paw Patrol toys, in addition to new acquisitions and movie licenses, made up 40.5 per cent of the firm's second-quarter revenue.
 Marketing manager Emma Eden said that the toys were responsible for increasing the company's presence in the preschool market.
 Throughout 2016, Spin Master's revenue grew more in this market than in any other toy category.
-PAW Patrol has been cited as the sole reason for this.
+Paw Patrol has been cited as the sole reason for this.

-The NPD Group named PAW Patrol the top new toy brand of 2015 in the United Kingdom.
+The NPD Group named Paw Patrol the top new toy brand of 2015 in the United Kingdom.
 The group also reported that it was the best-selling preschool license in France in the first quarter of 2015.
-Dave Brandon, the chief executive officer of Toys "R" Us, listed the PAW Patroller vehicle toy as one of the 2015 holiday season's "hottest" items.
-Argos the U.K. catalogue retailer included the PAW Patrol Air Patroller vehicle on its list of the toys it predicts will be bestsellers during the Christmas 2016 season.
+Dave Brandon, the chief executive officer of Toys "R" Us, listed the Paw Patroller vehicle toy as one of the 2015 holiday season's "hottest" items.
+Argos the U.K. catalogue retailer included the Paw Patrol Air Patroller vehicle on its list of the toys it predicts will be bestsellers during the Christmas 2016 season.
 In 2018, it was estimated that total retail sales to date were approximately US$7 billion.